Campus of Lafayette College: Watson Hall

-Greek buildings
+Greek life buildings

 Delta Kappa Epsilon House

 The first fraternity building built on campus, the DKE House, was applied for in June 1900 and was completed in 1904.
 Its initial placement on the campus was near the current site of Kunkel Hall.
 The house was rebuilt in 1962 near March Field following a house fire in 1959.
 In 2015, the house received an extensive remodel, with an addition of a solarium and larger front edifice.

 Zeta Psi Fraternity House

 The Zeta Psi house is an historic house, and the only building on the Lafayette College campus to be on the National Register of Historic Places, having been added in 2001.
-It was constructed on February 2, 1910 by the Tau chapter of Zeta Psi at the cost of $50,000.
+It was constructed on February 2, 1910, by the Tau chapter of Zeta Psi at the cost of $50,000.
 The style of the house reflects both Colonial Revival and Arts and Crafts in its design and detailing.
 Due to the suspension of the Zeta Psi fraternity from 2014 to 2018, the building was used as a residence hall.

 Miscellaneous buildings

 Colton Chapel

 Constructed in 1916 by Carrère and Hastings, Colton Chapel is the main house of worship on campus.
 It was constructed in the Beaux-Arts style out of Indiana limestone and featured two Tiffany glass windows in its interior.
 The design of the spire is based on the work of Christopher Wren, who was instrumental in the rebuilding of 52 churches in London after the Great Fire.
 In 1921, the statue of the Marquis de Lafayette was dedicated on the south entrance of the chapel.

 On Easter Sunday, 1965, Colton Chapel caught on fire and was completely gutted.
 Since the exterior of the chapel was structurally sound, the only costs incurred the renovation of the interior, although the two Tiffany glass windows were destroyed beyond repair.
-The chapel was rededicated on October 22, 1967 after receiving extensive upgrades to its interior, with a new organ and balcony, with seating for 800 students.
+The chapel was rededicated on October 22, 1967, after receiving extensive upgrades to its interior, with a new organ and balcony, with seating for 800 students.

 Farinon College Center

 One of the most popular buildings on campus, Farinon is the college's main social center.
-It includes two separate dining facilities, the college store, the post office, a movie theater, meeting rooms, and offices for student and school organizations, including residence life.
+It includes two separate dining facilities, the post office, a movie theater, meeting rooms, and offices for student and school organizations, including residence life.
 The main floor hosts a large atrium under a large glass skylight which is a major gathering spot for students.

 Farinon was constructed by Shepley Bulfinch from 1989 to 1991 at a cost of $16 million.
 It was named for William B. Farinon, class of 1939, and P.T.
 Farinon.